Peter-obi/Drug_discovery/Property prediction/readme.md

 Property prediction using various models.
 These don't involve hyperparameter optimization unless stated otherwise as I am curious to how the base models would perform.
+I am a bit biased towards the use of graph neural networks as they capture the essence of molecules, taking account of atoms, their neighbors and bonds between them!